Best Man Speech help A-Z

 M is for Material

-Brainstorm as many lines, ideas and stories as you can before writing the speech.
+Brainstorm as many lines, ideas and stories as you can before writing your best man speech.
 Build up a bank of raw material and then you can hone and chip away at it.
 Don’t dive into the speech straight away.
 You need a block of marble before you can start sculpting.

 N is for Notes